hopr logo

 CHIPSâ„¢, MAIDâ„¢, and SEEâ„¢ are trademarks of Hopr Corporation

-CHIPS™ technology, and the MAID™ and SEE™ protocols
+CHIPS™ and MAID™ technologies and the SEE™ protocol

 are protected by US Patents and patents pending.